FarzanSoli/Protein-Structure-Generation/README.md

 ```
 docker run --rm -v /path/to/host:/app/Code/Dataset dataset_image
 ```
-# Train the diffusion model and generate n-samples of new protein sequence and structure.
+# Train the diffusion model and generate n-samples of new protein sequences and structures.

 If you'd like to use the pre-existing datasets mentioned above, please download the [backbone 3-D coordinates dictionary][5] and [backbone feature dictionary][6], then move them to the 'Dataset' folder within the 'Code' directory.
 After that, follow these steps to implement the training and inference processes: